Param-Harrison/kidzode/public/courses/app-master/music-playlist/challenge03-hints.md

 # Hints for Shuffle Mode

 ## 🟢 Hint 1
-Import random first.
+Import:
+`import random` at the top.

 ## 🟡 Hint 2
+Method:
-It modifies the list in-place.
+`random.shuffle(self.songs)`.
+It changes the list in-place.

 ## 🟠 Hint 3
-`random.shuffle(self.cards)`.
+Verify:
+Run it multiple times.
+The order should change.